Do you want to know the absolute best ways to stop being a scapegoat? Here are the best defenses you must know about.

 3. If you want to stop being a scapegoat, you must refuse to engage with the people who scapegoat you.

-If they try to blame you for something they or someone else is guilty of, refuse to accept blame and tell them to take a walk.
+And if they try to blame you for something they or someone else is guilty of, refuse to accept blame.
+Tell them to take a walk.
 Then never speak to them again.

-Also, if people are constantly projecting their own wrongdoings and shortcomings onto you, don’t associate with them any longer.
+Also, if people project their own shortcomings onto you, don’t associate with them.
 They’re a waste of your time.

 Realize that you are not a dumping ground for all their baggage.
 So, have nothing more to do with them.
 Give them the old heave-ho because they do not deserve a place in your life.

-This may be difficult to do, especially if the people who scapegoat you happen to be members of your family.
+This may be difficult to do, especially if the people who scapegoat you are members of your family.
 However, if you want to stop this abuse, sometimes, it means making a few heartbreaking decisions.

 4. If you want to stop being a scapegoat, you’ve got to Rock it!